qsomazzi/hs-deck-manager/README.md

 * Bug
     * Cpt at the bottom of menu by Item selected
-    * Wrong : Sort Collection and Current deck
+    * Wrong Sort in Collection and Current deck
-    * Flag
 * High
     * Add Lazy Load on media
     * Redesign Filters Bar